Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Ink, Wine and Tough Stains

-Dab — never rub — with a cloth lightly dampened with rubbing alcohol or white spirit.
+Dab (never rub) with a cloth lightly dampened with rubbing alcohol or white spirit.
 Test in an inconspicuous area first, especially on oiled floors where solvents can strip the oil locally.
-If the stain lifts, re-clean the area with your normal wood-floor cleaner and re-oil the patch if necessary.
+If the stain lifts, re-clean the area with your normal wood-floor cleaner and re-oil the patch on an oiled floor if the local finish has been disturbed.

 Scratches and Surface Damage

-Hairline scratches in a lacquered finish can sometimes be buffed out with a specialist scratch-repair product.
-Deeper gouges on oiled boards can be spot-sanded and re-oiled without having to refinish the entire floor — one of the big advantages of an oiled finish.
+Hairline scratches in a lacquered finish can sometimes be buffed out with a specialist scratch-repair product designed for lacquered wood.
+Deeper gouges on oiled boards can be spot-sanded and re-oiled without having to refinish the entire floor.
+This is one of the biggest practical advantages of an oiled finish.
 For serious damage, the floor may need a full sand-and-refinish.
-Boards with a thicker wear layer — such as the 20mm GF planks with a 6mm wear layer — can be sanded multiple times over their lifetime, giving you decades of service.
+Boards with a thicker wear layer support multiple full refinishes over the floor’s lifetime, giving you decades of service from a single installation.

 Common Cleaning Mistakes to Avoid